ron-rinaldi/rpi_slideshow/README.md

 Notes

+Various scripts and systemd service files assume the code is located at
+    /home/pi/rpi_slideshow
+If you locate the files elsewhere, you may need to adjust the scripts.

 There is a delay after boot, before the slideshow starts.
 This is meant to allow USB drives that are already plugged in to be properly mounted by the kernel.
 To adjust this delay, edit slideshow.sh and modify the "sleep 8" line.